 1. Your Money Goes Further In Belize

 Belize is definitely not the cheapest place to live in.
-A tropical paradise with so many advantages does not come as cheap as other retirement areas such as certain Latin American or Asian countries.
+A tropical paradise with so many advantages does not come as cheap as other retirement areas in other Latin American or Asian countries.
 In fact living on a North American or European lifestyle here will cost as much or more.
 But resident expats here say they live more comfortably than back home.
 Retirement cheques, stocks and investment income, just appear to go further in Belize.

 Services that are significantly more economical in this country include basic medical care, cable TV, household help, insurance, farm produce, seafood, property taxes, and yes, wine, song and so on.
 This tropical paradise produces and exports high quality rum made from locally produced molasses and cane sugar.
 In fact sugar is so cheap it is one of the rare local products smuggled out of the country into the neighboring republics.
-The other side of the coin is that gasoline, electricity, telephone, mobile phone and Internet access are more expensive.
-But you can always setup your own satellite dish and enjoy Internet access at near U.S. prices.
-And new wireless internet access services keep popping up offering reasonable Internet access giving the government owned Belize Telemedia Ltd, a run for its money.
+The other side of the coin is that gasoline, are more expensive.
+Mobile, house telephone and Internet access have been vastly improved.
+DIGI (Belize Telemedia Ltd.) as of December 2019 rolled out Fibre To The Home (FTTH) to about 75% of the population.
+A 3 in 1 package that includes mobile, mobile data, home phone and Internet access at up to 120 Mbps is available for U.S. $99.99 Belize now has the fastest, most economic and reliable Internet service in Central America.
+Its 4G LTE mobile network is the fastest in the region.

 Housing, depending on your taste can be significantly cheap compared to back home.
 Belize has a thriving Mennonite community that provides many services including pre-fabricated homes made from pressure treated lumber, local hardwood or industrial galvalum metal.
-For about U.S. $15,000. to $20,000. you can get a modest North American design three bedroom cottage pre-wired and complete with plumbing, transported and set up on your site.
+For about U.S. $20,000. to $30,000. you can get a modest North American design three bedroom cottage pre-wired and complete with plumbing and polished hardwood flooring, transported and set up on your site.

 Sample Budget For Expatriates Living In Belize On $1,500.
 Or Less